Nourish - Oil Pulling: What is It and Why You Should Do it Every Morning

 Sunflower oil is also an option, as is olive oil, though olive is not considered the best option.

-The most important factor to consider with oils is to ensure they are high quality organic oils, preferably from glass containers, and to avoid using any high Omega-6 or chemically created oils like vegetable oil, canola oil, soybean oil, corn oil, etc.
+The most important factor to consider with oils is to ensure they are high-quality organic oils, preferably from glass containers.
+Additionally, it’s best to avoid using any high Omega-6 or chemically created oils like vegetable oil, canola oil, soybean oil, corn oil, etc.

 Do I Really Have to Swish for The Whole 20 Minutes?

-Timing is quite an important aspect as anything less than 20 minutes is considered not long enough to break through plaque and bacteria, and anything longer may actually allow the toxins and bacteria to be reabsorbed back into the body.
+Timing is quite an important aspect as anything less than 20 minutes is considered not long enough to break through plaque and bacteria.
+Anything longer may actually allow the toxins and bacteria to be reabsorbed back into the body.

 But don’t worry, you won’t be the only one to struggle with the full 20 minutes, trust me.
 I also found it difficult when I started.

 If at the beginning you can only manage 5 minutes, great!
 That’s better than 0!

 Over the week, try bringing yourself up to 10.
 Once you’ve mastered that, you can keep it up and eventually hit 20.